Documentation forSolarWinds Observability

 Trace context as a string identifier can be added as a comment to the start of the SQL statement for sampled requests to identify the query statements executed for a traced request.

-Trace context in queries is only supported for the MySQL driver under JDBC.
+Trace context in queries is supported only for the MySQL driver under JDBC.
 This setting has no effect for other database drivers.

 Required